IDMNYU/DM2193FA2014/week_04/README.md

 ### Homework
 * Tuesday
   * Media Queries & Meta Viewport: Finish styling the recipe site to work with Mobile, Tablet, and Desktop
-* Thursday
-  * Make sure your single-page version of the recipe site is in a healthy state for Tuesday.
-We dig into Javascript!